U.S. economy stalls in Q1, but fundamentals still sound

 "This quarter was impacted heavily by the weather.
 Growth is down, but not out, not by a long shot, and we look for it to quicken later on in the spring," said Chris Rupkey, chief financial economist at Bank of Tokyo-Mitsubishi UFJ in New York.

 The slowdown, which also reflected the slowest inventory accumulation in nearly a year, was much sharper than Wall Street had braced for.
-Economists expected a 1.2 percent growth pace.
+Economists expected a 1.2 percent gain.

 It suggested the economy could struggle to achieve the 3 percent break-out growth that had been widely anticipated this year, but did little to alter forecasts for coming quarters.

-Federal Reserve officials, who concluded a two-day policy meeting just hours after the government released its first snapshot of first-quarter growth, brushed aside the slowdown.
-They focused instead on other data that have suggested strength at the tail end of the quarter.
+U.S. stocks were little changed after opening lower on the report.
+Prices for U.S. government debt were up, while the dollar fell against a basket of currencies.

-In its statement, the Fed said "growth in economic activity has picked up recently, after having slowed sharply during the winter in part because of adverse weather conditions."
+The government's first snapshot of first-quarter growth was released just hours before the Federal Reserve wraps up a two-day policy meeting.

-The U.S. central bank announced a further reduction in the amount of money it is pumping into the economy through monthly bond purchases.
+With growth pinned down by temporary factors, Fed officials are likely to brush aside the slowdown and focus on other data that has suggested strength at the tail end of the quarter.

 Separate reports on Wednesday showed private employers added 220,000 workers to their payrolls in April, while business activity in the Midwest hit a six-month high, with new orders surging and employment rising.